mieite/discord-troll/readme.md

 testing.enabled=true|false
 # bot secret key
 bot.secret=
-# name of the member role, needs to be the same on both discords
+# id of the member role per guild, needs to be the same on both discords
-roles.member=Member
+roles.member.1=<id>
+roles.member.2=<id>
-# name of the mute role, needs to be the same on both discords
+# id of the mute role per guild, needs to be the same on both discords
-roles.mute=Muted
+roles.mute.1=<id>
+roles.mute.2=<id>
-# Comma separated list of other roles preventing member role that need to be taken into accord
+# Comma separated list of other role id preventing member role that need to be taken into accord
-roles.otherMuteRoles=Gatherban
+roles.otherMuteRoles.1=<ids>
+# Id of channel where users can request additional roles
+roles.addRoleChannel.1=<id>
+# Id of the role users can request
+roles.addRole.1=<id>
 # managed servers by id
 guilds.1=123456
 guilds.2=654321